Skip to main content Accessibility

 • Provision for the Union statement on equal opportunities.

-• A list of signatures of at least 10 proposed members.
+• A list of signatures of 10 proposed members.

-2. A student group must be led by a core committee of at least four current students, drawn from roles such as:
+12. A student group must be led by a core committee of at least three current students in the following roles:

 • President